torvista/Zen_Cart-GPSR/README.md

-# Zen Cart - GPSR
+# Zen Cart - GPSR (General Product Safety Regulation for the EU)

 Encapsulated plugin compatible with the Zen Cart Plugin Manager.
 Tested with Zen Cart 2.1.0 and php 8.4.1.